NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 Entity Framework contexts should be added to the services container using the `Scoped` lifetime.
 This is taken care of automatically if you use the helper methods as shown above.
 Repositories that will make use of Entity Framework should use the same lifetime.

+>[!WARNING]
-Warning: The main danger to be wary of is resolving a `Scoped` service from a singleton.
+> The main danger to be wary of is resolving a `Scoped` service from a singleton.
 It's likely in such a case that the service will have incorrect state when processing subsequent requests.

 ## Service Lifetimes and Registration Options